nirenjan/pinelog/README.md

 * `PINELOG_SHOW_LEVEL` - Display the level at which the message is logged.
 * `PINELOG_SHOW_BACKTRACE` - Display the file and line where the message is logged.

+Module name will always be displayed, if it is not the root module.

 Set these flags by using the `-D` compiler argument, .e.g.
 `-DPINELOG_SHOW_LEVEL=1 -DPINELOG_SHOW_DATE=1`